tideland/go-cells/README.md

   called again.
 Outgoing events can be emitted during processing.
 - **Pairer** allows to define a criterion for a first and second evend and a timeout between those.
 Matches and timouts will be emitted.
+- **Rate Evaluator** measures times between a number of criterion fitting events and emits statistical data about these fittings.
+- **Rate Window Evaluator** checks if a number of events in a given timespan matches a given criterion.
+In case it processes them.

 ## Contributors